 Teachers award Credits for a pleasing attitude to work, each other and contribution to school life.
 KS3 Pupils may receive 1 Credit (Good) or 2 Credits (Excellent).
-Bronze, Silver and Gold achievement Credit badges can be earned through the year, each being traded in for the next level.
+Bronze, Silver and Gold achievement Credit awards can be earned through the year.